Skip to main content

 For example, your request to create an email may look like:

 To create and associate an email with existing records, include an associations object in your request.
-The object should include the following fields:
+For example, to create an email and associate it with a deal and a contact, your request body might look like the following:

 FieldDescription

 You can retrieve emails individually or in bulk.
-Learn more about batch retrieval by clicking the Endpoints tab at the top of this article.
+Learn more about batch retrieval by checking out the reference documentation.

 To retrieve an individual email by its email ID, make a GET request to /crm/v3/objects/emails/{emailId}.
 You can also include the following parameters in the request URL: